DelMaestroGroup/pimc/README.md

 ~~~
 cd $HOME/local/src
 ~~~
-2. Clone the latest version of blitz++ from  <a href="https://github.com/blitzpp/blitz">github</a> into `$HOME/local/src`
+2. Clone the latest version of blitz++ from  [github](https://github.com/blitzpp/blitz) into `$HOME/local/src`
 3. Move into the blitz source directory
 4. Read the instructions in the `INSTALL` file to determine if there is anything special you need to do on your system.
 5. Execute
 ~~~
 cmake -DCMAKE_INSTALL_PREFIX=PREFIX .
 make lib
 make install
 ~~~
 where `PREFIX` is the location you want to install the libraries, we suggest `$HOME/local` where `$HOME` is your expanded home directory.

 <!-- *Note:* If attempting to compile the old version of blitz-0.9 with gcc version 4.3 or later you may encounter errors
 when attempting to build blitz++.
 To fix this, before issuing `make lib` and/or